biwnunticha/MT-for-songs-EN-TH/README.md

 # Machine translation for songs (EN-TH)

 ## Introduction
 <p>In the present day, Thai people enjoy listening to English songs due to their popularity.
 However, people are having trouble translating the songs from English to Thai because it requires more knowledge to understand some idioms and hidden meanings of the song.
-Furthermore, translations in some traditional ways take more time and sometime inaccurate so we would like to train Machine Translation that can perform song translation task from English to Thai that is much faster than in the traditional way.
+Furthermore, translations in some traditional ways take more time and are sometimes inaccurate so we would like to train Machine Translation that can perform song translation tasks from English to Thai that is much faster than in the traditional way.

 <p>There was some previous work that developed Machine Translation from English to Thai such as ParSit (Paisarn Charoenpornsawat Virach Sornlertlamvanich and Thatsanee Charoenporn,2003) , an English to Thai Machine Translation that uses a rule-based approach in order to perform the task, and SCB-Machine Translation which is a transformer model that trained to perform English to Thai and Thai to English translation task.
 Disadvantages that the two models have in common is the domain used in training the data.
 Both use general dataset to train so they would not perform songs translation well as the general dataset usually does not include idioms or any hidden meaning phrases.